aclysma/async-dispatcher/README.md

 ## Disadvantages:

-* **Increased overhead:** This approach introduces a short critical path for determining if resources can be dispatched.
-If the units of work being dispatched were extremely short, the overhead of this approach might be significant.
+* **Increased overhead:** This approach introduces a short critical path for locking access to resources.
+If the units of work being dispatched are extremely short, the overhead of this approach might be significant.

-* **Non-deterministic:** A queue-draining approach mentioned above actually has a tremendous benefit - that since the queued work will always be processed at the same time during a frame, this avoid unreliable timing-based bugs.
+* **Non-deterministic:** A queue-draining approach mentioned above actually has a tremendous benefit - if the queued work is always processed at the same time during a frame, certain timing-based bugs may be avoided.

 ## Future Work: